 - Secures university records awaiting destruction.

-- Notes when records are destroyed and forwards a certificate of destruction to departments when records are destroyed.
+Notes when records are destroyed and forwards a certificate of destruction to the RMA when records are destroyed.

 Records Management Administrator (RMA)

 - Provide assistance and information to Records Management Contacts and collect information needed to administer UT Arlington's RIM Program.

 - Provide assistance and information to RMC's and collect information needed to administer UT Arlington's RIM Program.